Save time and effort by comparing a range of Australia's health funds with iSelect*

 There’s no 100% guarantee of a private room (even with health insurance).
 However, your odds of getting one increase dramatically if you have private health insurance, versus if you were being treated in the public system.
 If privacy is important to you, insurance could help you avoid a shared hospital ward.

 Coverage gives you choices, so you can stay independent and in control of your health as you get older.
 The good news is as you age you get a higher insurance rebate from the government.
 It goes up around 4% when you turn 65, and again at 706.

-Build your own package of extras focussed on what’s important to you.
+Build your own package of extras focused on what’s important to you.
 Ideally, look for a policy where you can choose your extras coverage categories to suit you or your family’s ages and stages of life.
-Start comparing policies online with iSelect today, or give us a call on 13 19 20.
+Start comparing health policies online with iSelect today, or give us a call on 1800 784 772.